Alex Trebek: Other appearances

-Trebek made multiple guest appearances on other television shows, ranging from Jimmy Kimmel Live! in 2008 and 2011 to The Colbert Report series-finale.
-In August 1995 in a return to his broadcast-news roots, Trebek filled in for Charles Gibson for a week on Good Morning America.
-Trebek was a guest star in season 3 of The X-Files, playing one of two "Men in Black" (human agents charged with the supervision of extraterrestrial lifeforms on Earth, hiding their existence from other humans) opposite Jesse Ventura, in the episode "Jose Chung's From Outer Space", which first aired on April 12, 1996.
+Trebek made multiple guest appearances on other television shows, ranging from Jimmy Kimmel Live! in 2008 and 2011 to The Colbert Report series finale.
+In August 1995, during a return to his broadcast-news roots, Trebek filled in for Charles Gibson for a week on Good Morning America.
+Trebek was also a guest star in season 3 of The X-Files, playing one of two "Men in Black" (human agents charged with the supervision of extraterrestrial lifeforms on Earth, hiding their existence from other humans) opposite Jesse Ventura, in the episode "Jose Chung's From Outer Space", which first aired on April 12, 1996.
 On June 13, 2014, Guinness World Records presented Trebek with the world record for most episodes of a game show hosted, with 6,829 episodes at the time.
-Trebek also appeared in multiple television commercials.
+He has also appeared in multiple television commercials.

 On October 1, 2018, Trebek moderated the only debate in the Pennsylvania governor's race, between Democrat Tom Wolf and Republican Scott Wagner.
 According to news outlets, he wanted to change the flow of the debate to be more conversational instead of the more traditional format.
-He dominated the debate and talked for 41% of it, often talking about himself without giving candidates time to discuss their stances on political issues.
-He also made remarks regarding the sexual abuse scandals in the Catholic Church.
-Trebek later apologized for his performance, stating that he was "naive" and "misunderstood" the role of a moderator.
-"I offer my sincere apologies to the people of Pennsylvania, a state I dearly love," he said.
+Trebek dominated the debate and talked for 41% of it, often talking about himself without giving candidates time to discuss their stances on political issues.
+Trebek also made remarks regarding the sexual abuse scandals in the Catholic Church.
+He later apologized for his performance, stating that he was "naive" and "misunderstood" the role of a moderator.
+"I offer my sincere apologies to the people of Pennsylvania, a state I dearly love," Trebek said.

 Trebek was interviewed by Michael Strahan for an ABC special chronicling Jeopardy! and his career (produced to promote Jeopardy!
 The Greatest of All Time), which aired January 2, 2020.

 On October 6, 2020, Trebek made a cameo appearance in the 2020 NHL Entry Draft, announcing the Ottawa Senators' third-overall draft pick, Tim Stützle, in the style of a Jeopardy! question.

 Personal life

 Trebek married broadcaster Elaine Callei in 1974.
-The couple had no children, although Trebek adopted Callei's daughter Nicky; they divorced in 1981.
-In 1990, he married Jean Currivan, a real estate project manager from New York.
+They had no children, although he adopted Callei's daughter Nicky.
+The couple divorced in 1981.
+In 1990, Trebek married Jean Currivan, a real estate project manager from New York.
 They had two children, Matthew and Emily.

 In 1996, Trebek ran the Olympic torch in Jacksonville, Florida, through a leg of its journey to Atlanta.
-He became a naturalized citizen of the United States in 1998.
+He became a naturalized citizen of the United States two years later.